Android4Lumia/notes/README.md

 Contributing folder
 ===========
-• informaion provided details how to contribute to the Android4Lumia project
+• Information provided details how to contribute to the Android4Lumia project.

 Tools folder
 ===========
-• Scripts and tools that help building A4L specific files
+• Scripts and tools that help building A4L specific files.